zebenbrown/UnityEnhancedPathfinding/README.md

 - [ ] I have forked the repository to my own GitHub account;
 - [ ] I have edited the README.md file to include my own information on the url for the web build;
 - [ ] I have followed the instructions to activate my personal licence here: https://game.ci/docs/github/activation/ ;
-    - [ ] If I chose to make the repository private, I will follow this guide to add the instructor as a collaborator. https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository and set up the keys here https://game.ci/docs/github/builder/#private-github-repositories
+    - [ ] If I choose to make the repository private, I will follow this guide to add the instructor as a collaborator. https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository and set up the keys here https://game.ci/docs/github/builder/#private-github-repositories
 - [ ] I have visited the `Settings` > `Secrets and Variables` > `Actions`;
-- [ ] I have added the `UNITY_LICENSE` secret to my repository with the Unity license key;
+- [ ] I have added the `UNITY_SERIAL` secret to my repository with the Unity license key;
-- [ ] I have added the `UNITY_USERNAME` secret to my repository with the Unity username;
+- [ ] I have added the `UNITY_EMAIL` secret to my repository with the Unity username;
 - [ ] I have added the `UNITY_PASSWORD` secret to my repository with the Unity password;
 - [ ] I changed the `Settings` > `Actions` > `General` > `Workflow Permissions` to `Read and write permissions for actions`;
 - [ ] I cloned the repository to my local machine and opened the project in Unity and made changes to the project;